Colsai/Data-604-JP/DATA604_final.md

 What is a Column Database:

 - What is Cap Theorem https://en.wikipedia.org/wiki/CAP_theorem
-- How are noSQL databases implemented
+- How are noSQL databases implemented:
 - What types of workloads, what OLTP, OLAP, Data Warehousing, what is used for decision-making and machine learning, etc.
 - What is a value-store database, what is a graph database, etc.